zhurai/SimpleScripts/README.md

 # SimpleScripts
+These are snippets and code created for my personal use, but are not associated with a larger project to be added into it's own repository.
+Many of these are code I have created to automate my specific computer setup, so a majority of this repository could and should be treated as a sort of dotfile repository.

 /AutoHotkeyScripts/
-Personal AHK Scripts (previous commits are from merging the defunct zhurai/AutoHotkeyScripts repository)
+Personal AutoHotkey Scripts.
+This folder should be treated as a dotfile respository.

+/AutoItScripts/
+Personal AutoIt Scripts that are not associated with computer startup.

 /CarlbotScripts/
-Carlbot Scripts used in zhurai's Discord (previous commits are from merging the defunct zhurai/Discord-Carlbot-Scripts repository)
+These "scripts" are used in zhurai's Discord within Carl Bot (carl.gg) considering Carlbot's code formatting on its dashboard.

 /GreaseMonkeyScripts/
-These are just personal scripts I use for various usecases in GreaseMonkey/TamperMonkey on my browsers (in the past or currently)
+These are scripts I use for various usecases in GreaseMonkey/TamperMonkey on my browsers (in the past or currently).
-You would open these (.js file) in a text editor and copy paste these into your greasemonkey/tampermonkey script area (previous commits are from merging the defunct zhurai/GreaseMonkey-Scripts repository)
+You would copy and paste these into your greasemonkey/tampermonkey script area to use these scripts.

+/NoCode/
+These are snippets on IFTTT/Zapier ("No Code" Automation vendors) that I have created to automate certain tasks.

 /PythonScripts/
-Assorted scripts in python that are not associated with a particular bigger project.
-Usually to automate something.
+Assorted scripts in python that are not associated with a bigger project, usually to automate something.
+May or may not be used in a scheduled task/cronjob.

 /ScheduledTasks/
-Scripts and Task setups that I use personally in my Windows Scheduled Tasks for automation/better ease of use
+Scripts and Tasks used in Windows Scheduled Tasks for automation.
+This folder should be treated as a dotfile respository